Skip to main content

 The Lighthouse report shown on PageSpeed Insights also contains an "Eliminate render-blocking resources" audit.

-However, this doesn't use the Chrome data and can sometimes miss render blocking files.
-For example, in the Discord example the Google Fonts CSS is incorrectly not shown as render blocking.
+Lighthouse can sometimes miss render-blocking files.
+For example, in the Discord example the Google Fonts CSS is incorrectly not shown as render-blocking.

 You might need to change script tags to load asynchronously or inline critical CSS.